0xMukesh/thw-faucet-cli/blog.md

 The tech stack which we are going to be using to build this CLI:

-- TypeScript as the main programming language that we are going to be using to program both the command-line interface and the website
+- TypeScript as the main programming language that we are going to be using to program the command-line interface, website, and the backend
 - Next.js as the framework that we are going to be using to build the website
 - Tailwind CSS as our CSS framework to style the website
 - Express as the backend framework
 - Oclif as our command-line interface framework
 - Thirdweb for the metamask authentication
-- Web3.js to perform tasks such as sending the testnet token to the user
+- Web3.js and Ethers to perform tasks such as sending the testnet token to the user
 - Alchemy as our blockchain node service

 # 🛠️ Building the website